 Instead, I wanted to sound like this.

-In fact, most of the time I don't have anything to say at all, and feel no reason to force it.
+This guy's sowing his seed with a kind of sashaying motion, which will be the mandatory technique in the new Bucholz World Order.In fact, most of the time I don't have anything to say at all, and feel no reason to force it.
 If it was needed - here I'm imagining a phone call from the president - I could come up with something funny to say about your new haircut ("It looks like your mom's mustache") but that kind of thing takes a few seconds of my time.
 And even when I do have the time, those little voices in my head usually talk me out of sharing my gems.
 "Ha ha ha ha ha!
 That's so funny Chris!" they say.
 "But let's just keep that between you and us.

 It didn't work is what I'm saying.This was a really, really unsettling feeling, having all this information about me online, widely visible, often compromising, with no control over it.
 The problem was eventually resolved when I simply

 Never gonna get tired of this joke, so don't even bother complaining.